 PEOs charge either a flat fee per employee or a percentage of your payroll.
 In general, the flat fee structure is more predictable, making it easier for you to budget.
 However, many flat rates also come with hidden fees, like extra costs associated with State Unemployment Taxes (SUTA).
-Be sure to ask about additional charges and choose a PEO that is transparent with its pricing.
 It might help to ask for a sample invoice so you can see whether they’re detailed enough and easy to understand.

 Watch out for any requirements on your end